winterheart/ManhuntRIBber/README.md

 algorithm (in FFMPEG this algorithm is identified as `ADPCM_IMA_QT`, but the implementation differs in detail).

+Stream may be mono (1 channel) or stereo (2 channels).
-Each of the channels is in turn encoded in an interleave of 0x10000 bytes in size into frames of 0x400 bytes in size.
+Each of the channels is in turn encoded in an interleave of 0x10000 bytes in size into frames of 0x400 (for frequency 44100 Hz) or 0x200 (for frequency 22050 Hz) bytes in size.
 Thus, in one interleave there are up to 64 channel frames, encoded by a variation of the `ADPCM_IMA_QT` algorithm.
 The key difference from the original implementation is the storage of data for encoder initialization: while `ADPCM_IMA_QT` uses packed storage of `predicor`